 Think you can’t rock balayage with your short hair?
 Think again.
 Adding strands of blonde starting close to the roots will give you an edgy rocker vibe.
 This style is a great base for hair accessories and is asking for some temporary spray-on color.

 Some dark-haired girls usually shy away from adding a blonde hue to their hair.
 However, blonde balayage can look natural against your hair color when done with the right shade.
-Opt for an ashy shade of blonde that gradually becomes more bold towards the ends of your hair.
-The key is to have the balayage emphasize and heighten your natural dark color and not take away from it.
+Opt for an ashy shade of blonde that gradually becomes bolder towards the ends of your hair.
+The key is to have the balayage emphasize your natural dark color and not take away from it.